Class of 2018

 "There is scope for leadership at every moment of one’s life guided by a civic sense of a duty to help those in need."

-Ziad Haider is head of government relations, North Asia for Uber, leading strategic engagements with governments in Japan, Hong Kong, Korea, and Taiwan.
-He previously served as a political appointee in the Obama Administration as Special Representative for Commercial and Business Affairs at the U.S. Department of State.
+Ziad Haider is Head of Risk, Asia at McKinsey & Company.
+He previously served in the Obama Administration as Special Representative for Commercial & Business Affairs at the U.S. Department of State.
 In this capacity, he led a 30-person team in helping U.S. businesses build partnerships and promote entrepreneurship and economic growth across Asia.
-He previously served as a member of the policy planning staff in the office of U.S. Secretary of State John Kerry and helped co-develop President Obama's signature economic initiative for Southeast Asia (U.S.-ASEAN Connect); the inaugural U.S.-China Development Dialogue and U.S.-India Strategic and Commercial Dialogue; and the strategic communications plan to advance the passage of the Trans-Pacific Partnership.
+He also served as a Member of the Policy Planning Staff in the Office of U.S. Secretary of State John Kerry and helped co-develop President Obama's signature economic initiative for Southeast Asia (U.S.-ASEAN Connect); the inaugural U.S.-China Development Dialogue and U.S.-India Strategic & Commercial Dialogue; and the strategic communications plan to advance the passage of the Trans-Pacific Partnership.
 Prior to government service, he practiced international law in India, Singapore, and Washington, D.C., and worked with human rights NGOs in Indonesia, Malaysia, and Pakistan.
 His writings on Asian affairs have appeared in CNN, CNBC, Foreign Affairs, and Foreign Policy.
 Proficient in Mandarin and fluent in Urdu, Haider grew up in Pakistan.

 Haider received his undergraduate degree from Yale, MPA from Harvard, and JD from Georgetown.
 He was also a Fulbright Scholar in Malaysia.